Kuick/IsTo/README.md

 Any type of object convert to any type.

 1. `value.To<T>()`<br>
-    From Type or Object convert to any type by Generic.
+    From any type of Object convert to any type by Generic.
 2. `value.TryTo<T>(out T result)`<br>
-    From Type or Object try to convert to any type by Generic.
+    From any type of Object try to convert to any type by Generic.
 3. `value.To(Type type)`<br>
-    From Type or Object convert to any type by Type.
+    From any type of Object convert to any type by Type.

 ## Installation
 IsTo can be installed via the nuget UI (as [IsTo](https://www.nuget.org/packages/IsTo/)), or via the nuget package manager console: